 Functional testing is a software testing type that validates the software system’s functional requirements.
 The primary objective is to provide appropriate input, execute the functions, and compare the output with the expected outcome.
 This entire process ensures the quality of the end software product.

 The importance of functional testing cannot be overstated.
 It identifies any errors in the software that could impact the user’s experience and allows teams to address issues in the earlier stages.
 Ultimately, functional testing contributes to the software product's reliability, stability, and overall quality.

 SUGGESTED READ -

-A type of testing often taken up by developers who create scripts that check whether each functional unit of the application conforms to their specific requirements or purpose of creation.
+Unit testing is often taken up by developers who create scripts to check each functional unit of every application.
+Whether each complies with its specific requirements or purpose of creation.

 Smoke and Sanity Testing

 Quick check of the most critical builds of any live application.
 It provides stability, and testers test it after every update to ensure there are no errors moving forward.

 Performed after receiving new builds to confirm changes in the code did not effect the existing functionalities.
 Mainly focuses on the specific functionalities related to recent changes, ensuring they work without disturbing the whole system.

 Integration testing assures the end-to-end working of the interactions between units or components in multi-functional modules.
 These modules are built on separate levels and integrated into a large application.